Samourai-Wallet/whirlpool-client-cli/README.md

 - utxo: (txid:ouput-index) pre-mix input to spend (obtained from a valid tx0)
 - utxo-key: ECKey for pre-mix input
 - utxo-balance: pre-mix input balance (in satoshis).
 Whole utxo-balance balance will be spent.
-- mixs: (1 to N) number of mixes to complete.
-Client will keep running until completing this number of mixes.

 ### Aggregate postmix / move funds
 Move all postmix funds back to premix wallet and consolidate to a single UTXO.